 National Book Award winner Lauren Groff wrote, “I had the uncanny feeling, while reading Today Will Be Different, that Maria Semple had somehow snuck into my house when I was asleep, took an x-ray image of my heart, then painted it by hand in neon colors.
 This book is searingly honest and hilarious and dark and neurotic.
 It is dizzying.
 Best of all, it is delicious.”

-Semple’s earlier breakout bestseller, Where'd You Go, Bernadette has been translated into eighteen languages, spent a year on the New York Times bestseller list, won the American Library Association's Alex Award, was shortlisted for the Women's Prize for Fiction, and is in development as a major motion picture by director Richard Linklater.
+Semple’s earlier breakout bestseller, Where'd You Go, Bernadette has been translated into eighteen languages, spent a year on the New York Times bestseller list, won the American Library Association's Alex Award, was shortlisted for the Women's Prize for Fiction, and will be a major motion picture by director Richard Linklater, and starring Cate Blanchett, Kristen Wiig, and Judy Greer (Annapurna Pictures, March 2019).
 Jonathan Franzen said of the book, "The characters in Where'd You Go, Bernadette may be in real emotional pain, but Semple has the wit and perspective and imagination to make their story hilarious.
 I tore through this book with heedless pleasure.”